Healthy Homes Assessment Naenae

 Draught Stopping Naenae

-If you can feel external air coming in or a clear draught from a hole or gap that is, it is likely a crack or hole which needs sealing in the way you can.
-Large cracks and gaps should be permanently stopped.
-Gaps greater than 3mm that allow air in or out into your house need the sealing.
-For instance, if an open fireplace isn’t in use it can cause draughts and should be shut off.
-Property managers and landlords are accountable for making sure that draughts from the fireplace are removed as much as imaginable.
+If you are able to feel external air coming in or a clear draught out of a hole or gap, then it is probably a gap or crack that requirements sealing in the way you can.
+Cracks or gaps with large gaps must be fixed permanently.
+Any gaps greater than 3mm that allow air in or out within the house need sealing.
+For example, if an open fireplace isn’t used it can cause draughts and should be shut from.
+Property managers and landlords are accountable for making sure that draughts from the fireplace are removed as much as possible.

-You don’t need to block holes or gaps in the building.
-For example, tiny gaps around windows and doors might be necessary to allow for movement of the building when the house gets warmer and cooler, in order to let them be closed and opened rather than securing.
-We will test all doors and windows during an Healthy Homes assessment of your rental property.
+There is no require to block up intentional gaps or holes in the construction.
+For instance, small gaps around doors and windows could be required to allow movement of the building when the home warms and cools to allow them to be shut and opened, rather than sticking.
+We will examine every window and door during an Healthy Homes assessment of your rental property.

 draught stopping building inspections